shruthiv713/DesignPatterns/src/main/java/org/patterns/structural/strategy/README.md

 ## Key Components of the Strategy Pattern
 - Context
-  - This is the class that uses the algorithm.
+  - This is the class that uses the algorithm. eg: Duck
   - It holds a reference of the Strategy object and delegates the execution of the algorithm to this object
   - Has a **setter method** to set the strategy at runtime.
 - Strategy - Common interface for all supported algorithms.
 All concrete implementations must adhere to this.
 Declares a method that the context will use, that will be implemented by the concrete algorithms.
 - Concrete Strategy - These are the actual implementations of the algorithms.
 They implement the Strategy interface

+In the code example, different children of Duck need to use different implementations of FlyBehavior.
+instead of hardcoding the behavior in the context, we let the Strategy object handle the different behaviors.
+We delegate the **how**  of the different behaviors to the Strategy Interface, in this case the FlyBehavior interface.